FrogSquare/GodotFireBase/README.md

 For customizing the module go [here](https://github.com/FrogSquare/GodotFireBase/wiki/Customize-GodotFireBase)

 # FAQ
-**Should I rename the android_new folder after customization?**
+**Should I rename the android_src folder after customization?**
-> No, After customization the folder used by the module will be `android_new`, And `android` folder will be a backup for future customization.
+> No, After customization the folder used by the module will be `android`, And `android_src` folder will be a backup for future customization.

 # Initialize FireBase
 Edit engine.cfg and add